Juvenile Indigent Defense Delivery System

 The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Alaska:

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, Alaska Stat. § 47.12.020.
+- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the child is charged in adult court, Alaska Stat.
+47.12.020.

-- Juvenile court can retain jurisdiction over youth until age 19, provided that the offense alleged to have been committed occurred before a youth turned 18, Alaska Stat. § 47.12.160.
+- Juvenile court can retain jurisdiction over children until age 19, provided that the offense alleged to have been committed occurred before a child turned 18, Alaska Stat. § 47.12.160.

-- If the juvenile court retains jurisdiction over a youth until age 19, the Department of Health and Social Services may apply for and the court may grant an additional one-year period of supervision past age 19 if continued supervision is in the best interests of the youth and the youth consents to it.
-Alaska Stat. §§ 47.12.120 and 47.12.160.
+- If the juvenile court retains jurisdiction over a child until age 19, the Department of Health and Social Services may apply for and the court may grant an additional one-year period of supervision past age 19 if continued supervision is in the best interests of the child and the child consents to it.
+Alaska Stat. §§ 47.12.120 and 12.160.

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Alaska has two ways that juveniles can be prosecuted as adults:
+Alaska has two ways that youth can be prosecuted as adults:

-- Statutory exclusion: Alaska has a list of offenses, which if committed by a youth aged 16 or older, require the youth to be “charged, held, released on bail, prosecuted, sentenced, and incarcerated in the same manner as an adult.”
+- Statutory exclusion: Alaska law specifies certain offenses, which if committed by a child aged 16 or older, require the child to be “charged, held, released on bail, prosecuted, sentenced, and incarcerated in the same manner as an adult.”
 Alaska Stat. § 47.12.030.

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.